 This submission was considered by the DUSC.

-Key inputs and data sources used by the submission are presented in .
+Key inputs and data sources used by the submission are presented in Table 22.

 The submission used an epidemiological approach to estimate the utilisation and financial implications associated of the requested NIP listing of raxtozinameran for prevention of COVID-19 disease in adults aged ≥ 18 years.